nomisreual/books/README.md

 ```
 python -m venv .venv
 source ./.venv/bin/activate
-pip install -r requirements
+pip install -r requirements.txt
 ```

-If you run into issues not being able to install *psycopg2*, consider removing it from *requirements.txt* and install the following manually (as this does not require depencies for compilation):
+If you run into issues not being able to install *psycopg2*, consider removing it from *requirements.txt* and install the following manually (as this does not require depencies for compilation).
+And install the requirements again:

 ```
 pip install psycopg2-binary
+pip install -r requirements.txt
 ```

 After that you can run the application using the following command: